Sieep-Coding/sieep-coding.github.io/src/pages/posts/how-to-hibernate-your-linkedin-account.md

 #### Reactivating Your Account

-Only reactive it once you are job searching.
+> Pro tip: Only reactivate your account once you are job searching.

 When you are ready to return to the platform: